-laminin, lamA, laminin α, Lam-A, headline
+laminin, lamA, laminin α, Lan, headline

 laminin - extracellular matrix protein - plays a role in the pathfinding process of ocellar axons - activity-dependent retrograde laminin A signaling regulates synapse growth at Drosophila neuromuscular junctions

 Gene model reviewed during 5.45

 There is only one protein coding transcript and one polypeptide associated with this gene